moragoapp/morago_privacy_policy/policy.md

 **Changes to This Privacy Policy**

-Privacy Policy is subject to change any time without further notice.
+I may update our Privacy Policy from time to time.
 Thus, you are advised to review this page periodically for any changes.
-Morago will notify you of any changes by posting the new Privacy Policy on this page.
+I will notify you of any changes by posting the new Privacy Policy on this page.

-This policy is effective as of 2022-11-07
+This policy is effective as of 2023-01-18

+**Contact Us**

+If you have any questions or suggestions about my Privacy Policy, do not hesitate to contact me at moragoapp@gmail.com.